APPSeCONNECT is done so that a Source Application can communicate with the Destination Application efficiently and effectively.

 Mapping at Complex Object Level

 The user/implementer can work on the If-Else Mapping in the complex object level.
-Below is the Screen which shows the If-Else Mapping at the complex object level.

 Like other levels, the user can add Else-If and Otherwise and its conditions from the drop down.